 We hooked up with some Seattle people at Belltown Billiards.
 I talked with Steve Yegge, who remained insightful about the handheld wireless computer business even though he'd been stuck in Amazon-land for the last couple of years.
 He told me that his brother Mike was doing intranet web mastering stuff at Amazon, and was thriving there.
 I slumped with relief.

 There had been a plan to "roast" Ron at dinner by remembering embarrassing anecdotes.
 Now, over pool, people shared their dismay: no-one could think of any good anecdotes.
 I'd lived with the guy for years, but the best anecdote I could come up with was the time Ron hadn't talked with Bryan.
 I didn't really remember that story, though.
-Bryan had told during my St Louis visit.
+Bryan had told me the story during my St Louis visit.
 Maybe it was difficult to notice Ron acting particularly weird once you'd got used to him.

 Then we went to join the rest of the group (including Ron) for dinner.
 As we were leaving the pool hall, Andy almost left his I.D. behind, perhaps as an homage to my first trip to Seattle.
 On the ride to dinner, John Mitchell mentioned that he was traveling on an expense account, officially in town on business.
 I expressed my enthusiasm for expense accounts: "Waiter!
 More mimosas!
 I wish to gargle!"
 Fortunately, we were still in the car, so no waiter actually tried to bring me any mimosas.
 We arrived at the dinner place, a Japanese restaurant in a hotel.